pbhatt31/476-HW1/README.md

 Limitations:
 - Other than the given set operations, there's nothing else the languages can really be used for.
-- Fuzzy and PBJ can't tell the difference between the sets and the independent variables.
+- Fuzzy and PBJ can't tell the difference between the sets and the independent variables depending on different contexts.
-- There's limited scope because each class can only have one superclass
+- There's limited scope because each class can only have one superclass so there isn't a lot of flexibility.